owenshen24/golb/contents/Fading-Novelty#2.md

 From a survival standpoint, a bias towards newness is reasonable.
 Things in our environment which did not change, e.g. trees, shrubs, or familiar tribe members, likely presented less of a threat than new additions, e.g. fresh tracks, gathering storm clouds, or a stranger in our midst.
 It's a little tongue-in-cheek, but here's what our thoughts might have looked like, had we *not* biased towards newness:

 *“Oh wow, that’s exciting!
 Look at that majestic tree!
 It looks just as good as it did yesterday!
 Those great branches, I could look at them day after day.
 Look at that lush grass!
 It’s so fluffy!
 Oh wow!
 Look at that tiger!
 That's exciting!
-It’s so— ”*
+It’s so— CRUNCH”*

 (Proceeds to get chomped on by the tiger.)